forthy42/net2o/wiki/squid.md

 miner.
 The miner or signer doesn't need anonymity; the parties that actually exchange coins are the ones who want anonymity.

+So to secure the BlockChain requires two things: First, the operators of full nodes (those who take and validate transactions) need to have known keys, so you can connect to them without MITM attacks.

-So you can just make sure you have enough sanctions and auditable signers of these blocks.
+Second, you can just make sure you have enough sanctions and auditable signers of these blocks.
 The block chain with the highest amount of trust wins.
 How do you **measure** trust?
+Can you enumerate trust?
 Reliable signers have signed many blocks.
-The more signers you have, the better.
-Verified signers are better than anonymous signers.
-One single signature is not enough.
-When the signature is cheap, you can have many.
+Game theory shows that repeated collaorative interactions are more rewarding than cheating, which can be punished with long-term effects.
+Also: the more signers you have, the better.
+Verified signers are better than anonymous signers, because anonymous signers can be a sybill attack.

 To avoid intruders re-signing older blocks, rotate signatures frequently.  net2o's [key revokation](key-revokation.md) allows doing